 SIL developed the first diagnostic guide for the identification of soybean diseases and pests specifically designed for use in Africa.
 The guide provides soybean growers, agronomists, the private sector, and others a means to diagnose soybean diseases as they are observed in the field.
 This guide is organized to enable important soybean diseases to be identified on leaves, stems, pods, seeds, and roots.
 Diseases are presented with diagnostic images and symptom descriptions based on their most common occurrence on the plant.

 The guide helps agronomic researchers design better disease prevention strategies and provides farmers with another resource to increase their soybean yields.
-The guide is now available in English, French, Portuguese, Amharic (the official language of Ethiopia), and Swahili.
+The first version of the guide is available in English, French, Portuguese, Amharic, and Swahili.

 integrated pest management